 Judy graduated from the University of Wisconsin-Madison with a bachelor’s of business administration in management.
 She is very involved in the community and has served on numerous boards including United Way, Meriter Retirement Services, The Alliance, the Wisconsin Collaborative for Healthcare Quality and the National Cooperative Rx.
 She has also served on several human resource advisory committees including the Dane County Manufacturing Consortium, the Council on Wisconsin Strategies, W-2 steering committee, Oakwood, and United Cerebral Palsy.

-Summer is the Chief Operating Officer of QTI’s Total Rewards Consulting practice specializing in total rewards strategy, executive compensation, incentive plan design, and governance best practices.
+Summer is the Director, Executive & Incentive Compensation at Blue Cross and Blue Shield of Illinois.
+Formerly, Summer served as the Chief Operating Officer of QTI’s Total Rewards Consulting practice, specializing in total rewards strategy, executive compensation, incentive plan design, and governance best practices.
 Her experience includes working with clients from a variety of industries, geographies, ownerships, and phases in the business life cycle.